 In 2020 for example, our Green Team focused on Labor.
 This included an audit of wages for all production, line, and hourly workers, as well as a proactive response to Covid-19 to protect the wellbeing of our employees and their families.

-Currently, the Green Team is undertaking some exciting projects like transitioning our packaging to more sustainable film wrappers, working towards LEED Certification, and creating infrastructures on the Wisconsin family farm, including a pollination program.
+Currently, the Green Team is undertaking some exciting projects like transitioning our packaging to more sustainable film wrappers and creating infrastructures on the Wisconsin family farm, including a pollination program.

 Acting Locally, Thinking Globally